tribp/Iot-Sim-in-Docker4AWS/README.md

 To do:
 - create 'certs' directory in your docker instance
-- Copy the 3 'Thing certificates' , the root CA certificate and the start script ('start.sh') to the cert dir.
+- Copy the 3 'Thing certificates' , the root CA certificate and the start script ('start.sh') + the python files (devSim2AWS_Pahoo.py & devSim2AWS_awsSDK.py) to the cert dir.

 ##5.1 commands